Meet the Team

 Tess has been in the construction industry for eight years, six of these being in asbestos removal, she was working for a Christchurch removal firm when EIAG first started and remembers when the lab was much smaller.

-Tess moved to Wellington in 2016 to work for a local asbestos removal firm and has recently taken a new position at EIAG’s Wellington laboratory, which she is immensely enjoying.
+Tess took a position with EIAG Wellington in 2018 after moving there previously and is very excited to be able to transfer to the Christchurch branch for 2019.
 Although Tess is comfortable onsite in steel caps, her strengths lay in the office, where her slight OCD comes in very handy with filing systems and report writing.

 Tess spends the majority of her spare time with her head in a book or five with her two puppies at her side.